Elaine Crombie: Career

 She co-hosted the National Indigenous Music Awards 2020 in Darwin.

-Crombie stars in a touring production of Wesley Enoch's The 7 Stages of Grieving, directed by Shari Sebbens for the Sydney Theatre Company.
+Crombie starred in a touring production of Wesley Enoch's The 7 Stages of Grieving, directed by Shari Sebbens for the Sydney Theatre Company.
 The staging was originally scheduled for 2020, but, interrupted by the COVID-19 pandemic in Australia, was postponed until mid-2021.
-It is being staged in Sydney, Adelaide and Canberra, with a new epilogue that introduces a note of activism, with Crombie, Sebbens and assistant director Ian Michael calling for the audience to engage in "seven actions of healing".
+It was staged in Sydney, Adelaide, and Canberra, with a new epilogue that introduces a note of activism, with Crombie, Sebbens and assistant director Ian Michael calling for the audience to engage in "seven actions of healing".

-Her first performance in 2022 is in the Bangarra Dance Theatre's production, Wudjang: Not the Past, which premieres at the Sydney Festival in January before touring to Hobart and Adelaide as part of the Adelaide Festival.
+Her first performance in 2022 was in the Bangarra Dance Theatre's production, Wudjang: Not the Past, which premiered at the Sydney Festival in January before touring to Hobart and Adelaide as part of the Adelaide Festival.
+Also in 2022, Crombie directed Bungambrawartha, a stage production in Albury-Wodonga presented by HotHouse Theatre Company.